Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information: Data-Driven VCG Mechanisms

+Our implementation results readily extend to this framework and Definition \ref{def: efficient allocation het priors}.
+Specifically, we assume there is a commonly known measurable mapping $\widehat{\omega}: \Omega \times [0,1] \times X \to \Omega$, which remains independent of agents' signals conditional on the payoff-relevant state under the obtained outcome, for any agent $i$, signal profile $\mathbf{S} \in \Psi$, and prior $\pi_i^0 \in \Pi_i$.
+Under this formulation, all properties of estimators discussed in this section remain well-defined across agent types, as we always condition on the payoff-relevant state and treat the estimator as a random variable on the residual probability space $([0,1], \mathcal{B}([0,1]), \lambda)$.

+\paragraph{Bayesian Interpretation of Additional Information about the State.} We defined and analyzed properties of data-driven VCG mechanisms under a primarily frequentist perspective on additional information.
+A Bayesian approach can also be considered.
+In Appendix \ref{appendix: bayesian interpretation}, we formalize additional information about the payoff-relevant state as a further signal independent of agents' signals conditionally on the payoff-relevant state.
+We identify two ways to define data-driven VCG mechanisms under this framework and analyze their implications for implementation.
+Here, we provide a brief discussion.

+First, we use the posterior mean of the payoff-relevant state given the additional signal as an estimator in data-driven VCG transfers.
+We obtain analogous results.
+In particular, we establish that under a suitable version of \textit{posterior consistency} of additional signals, the corresponding sequence of posterior means forms a consistent sequence (Lemma \ref{lemma: consistency of the posterior mean}).
+This, in turn, yields an analogous continuity result to Theorem \ref{prop: consistent estimator implementation} (Corollary \ref{cor: posterior consistent posterior mean implementation}).

+Second, rather than directly substituting an estimate of the payoff-relevant state into agents' payoffs, we can use the posterior distribution implied by the additional signal to compute expected payoffs and define \textit{Bayesian data-driven VCG} transfers based on them (Definition \ref{def: Bayesian data-driven VCG}).
+We obtain analogous implementation results.
+In particular, posterior consistency—either uniform or pointwise with a Lipschitz condition on posteriors as in \eqref{eq: lipschitz posteriors}—suffices to establish a continuity result analogous to Theorem \ref{prop: consistent estimator implementation} (Proposition \ref{prop: posterior consistency in Bayesian data-driven VCG}).

-The results in this and the previous section apply to scenarios where agents' signals, when combined, fully reveal the state (see Footnote \ref{footnote: full state revelation} for a discussion in the context of Theorem \ref{theorem: impossibility posterior implementation}).
-This implies that the designer cannot rely solely on reported signals and preference types to determine transfers.
-However, when an estimator with the properties discussed in this section is available, the designer can condition transfers on it to align incentives.
-Importantly, even if the estimator is noisy, it cannot simply be replaced by a state constructed directly from agents' reports, as this would allow scope for manipulating transfers through reported signals.
+\paragraph{State-Revealing Signals.} The results in this and the previous section apply to environments in which agents’ signals, when combined, fully reveal the state.
+In such settings, the designer cannot rely solely on reported signals and preference types to determine transfers when agents have strictly positive informational size, as this would again permit manipulation.